jonpalmisc/vfit/README.md

 All contributions are welcome.
 If you find a bug or have a request for a feature, feel free to create a new issue (or even better, a pull request).

+## Credits

+Special thanks to [Viktor Rubenko](https://github.com/ViktorRubenko) for helping me get exported fonts to work on Windows!

 ## License